makers-mark/ZM-Chameleon/README.md

   - Transparent grid option (overrides the grid color option)
   - Color inversion toggle (kind of for fun, but it can come in handy sometimes)
   - A monitor shadows option
-    > Tip: Playing with monitor shadows can make the montage look even nicer, and helps break up monitors next to each other if you use a narrow or nonexistant grid.
-It is a partially transparent css drop-shadow
+    > Tip: Playing with monitor shadows can make the montage look even nicer, and helps break up monitors next to each other if you use a narrow or transparent grid.
   - Then finally a color picker for the monitor shadow

 - ### Fine Tuning through the Extension Options Page